|« PreviousNext »|

 For consolidated billing accounts, the 12-digit AWS identifier for the linked account.

-The CSV files can contain several different kinds of record types:
+The CSV files can contain several different types of record:

 Statement Total—A summary of all charges in the billing period.

 Invoice Total—A summary of all charges for an invoice.
-There is an invoice total for each invoice included in the file.
+An invoice total for each invoice is included.

 Account Total—A summary of all charges for an account in a billing period.
 For consolidated billing customers, this includes a total for each linked account.
 This total can include multiple invoices per account.
 This record type appears only in reports for consolidated billing accounts.